cocolabhub/brainpipe/README.md

 	- full randomization
 	- intra-class shuffling

-The classification modules provide the basics classifiers and cross-validations implemented in scikit-learn with an optimization for large array (which is convenient for features classification)
+The classification modules provide the basics classifiers and cross-validations implemented in scikit-learn with an optimization for large array (which is convenient for features classification).
+The classification module also include:
+- Time generalization : generalize the decoding performance of features across time

 ### multifeatures
 This module include several well known methods for computing multi-features.
 It includes :